derlin/hashnode-blog/clceuu9ah000x08ju369tcwtt.md

 BitDownToc is meant to be *universal*.
 To make it easy to use, it comes with presets for most developer platforms such as GitHub, Gitlab, and BitBucket Server.

-Most markdown renderers generate anchors automatically for each section.
-The challenge is to find out *how* this generation works.
-On **GitHub**, for example, all special characters (other than letters and digits) in the heading are replaced with `-`. **Gitlab** merges consecutive spaces into a single one before performing the same replacement.
+On **GitHub**, for example, the title is lowercased, all special characters (other than letters, digits, and spaces) in the heading are dropped, and spaces are replaced with dashes. **Gitlab** and [**dev.to**](http://dev.to) merge consecutive spaces into a single one before performing the same logic.
 This option is called `concat-spaces` in BitDownToc. **HashNode** works like Gitlab, but prefixes anchors with `heading-`.
 This option is called `anchors-prefix` in BitDownToc.

 For renderers that do not generate anchors (or if the anchor's generation algorithm is too convoluted), BitDownToc can generate its own anchors directly in the markdown.
 This is what it does for [dev.to](http://dev.to) and BitBucket Server.